Stadttempel: History

+Following ten and a half months of restoration and renovation starting in 2025, the Stadttempel reopened on 9 September 2026, two days before Rosh Hashanah.
+The renovation included work on the building's technical infrastructure, fire safety and accessibility, as well as the restoration of the interior and improvements to its acoustics.
+The reopening formed part of celebrations marking the 200th anniversary of the synagogue.

 Architecture

 The synagogue was designed in elegant Biedermeier style by the Viennese architect Joseph Kornhäusel, architect to Johann I Joseph, Prince of Liechtenstein, for whom he had built palaces, theaters and other buildings.
 Construction was supervised by the official municipal architect, Jacob Heinz.

 Two five-story apartment houses, Numbers 2 and 4 Seitenstettengasse, were built at the same time as the synagogue, designed by the architect to screen the synagogue from the street in compliance with the Patent of Toleration, which permitted members of tolerated faiths to worship in clandestine churches, but not in buildings with facades on public streets.
 The synagogue is structurally attached to the apartment building at #4 Seitenstettengasse.

 The synagogue itself is in the form of an oval.
 A ring of twelve Ionic columns support a two-tiered women's gallery.
-Originally, the galleries ended one column away from the Torah Ark, they were later extended to the columns beside the ark to provide more seating. the building is domed and lit by a lantern in the center of the dome, in classic Biedermeyer style.
+Originally, the galleries ended one column away from the Torah Ark, they were later extended to the columns beside the ark to provide more seating.
+The building is domed and lit by a lantern in the center of the dome, in classic Biedermeier style.

 A commemorative glass made at the time of the synagogue's dedication and etched with a detailed image of the synagogue's interior is now in the collection of the Jewish Museum (New York).